ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-05-30-navigating-the-mlops-landscape-part-3.md

 *As you move towards the center, the need for adoption becomes stronger.*
 {: style="text-align: center;"}

+Below is a table that describes the appropriate strategy for each ring, and example initiatives that can be done:

 | Rings  | Strategy                                                        | Example Actions                                       |
 |--------|-----------------------------------------------------------------|-------------------------------------------------------|